bonitasoft/bonita-migration/README.md

 ###Optional parameters
 >     target.version <the version your installation will be in>

+by default the target.version is the last one available

 ###Additional system properties
 to be set with -Dkey=value
 >     auto.accept <true|false> will answer yes to every questions, default = false